snchz46/Waveshare-Cobra-Flex-ROS2-Autonomous-Car/README.md

 ```

 ## Media Showcase
-Create visual proof points as you progress and link them directly from this repository:

 - **Photos:** Store build imagery inside [`assets/photos/`](assets/photos/).
 Organize by milestone (`assets/photos/2024-setup/`) and add a `README.md` or captions section for context.
 Embed your favorite shots directly into Markdown so updates stand out in Git diffs.
 - **Videos:** Save drive tests and demos in [`assets/videos/`](assets/videos/).
 Include session summaries (timestamps, highlights, hosted mirrors) in each subfolder.
 - **3D Models:** Collect custom brackets, plates, and printable sensor mounts in [`assets/3d-models/`](assets/3d-models/).
 Add a brief README alongside each design describing mounting points, print orientation, and any required fasteners so others can replicate your setup.
 - **Media Log:** Update [`docs/media-log.md`](docs/media-log.md) with every new clip or gallery so readers can jump straight to relevant material.

-Reference these assets from the sections above—for example, embed before/after shots in the hardware table or link calibration recordings alongside the ROS 2 setup instructions.

 ## Key ROS 2 Nodes
 | Script | Purpose | Topics |